To control the surrogate optimization algorithm, use the following options.

 objective function evaluation.
 When the algorithm is in this

 state, you can close files, finish plots, or prepare in other

 A plot function displays information at each iteration.
 You can pause or halt the

 solver by clicking buttons on the plot.
 To include a plot function, set the

-PlotFcn option to a function handle or cell array of function
+PlotFcn option to a function name or function handle or cell

-handles to plot functions.
-The three built-in plot functions are:
+array of function names or handles to plot functions.
+The four built-in plot

 function value, best function value, and information about the algorithm